María Fernanda Beltrán: Pageantry

 Beltrán participated in the Miss Grand Mexico 2023 competition held in Modular Inés Arredondo (MIA), representing the state of Sinaloa.
 At the end of the event, Fernanda was crowned as Miss Grand Mexico 2023.
-Represented Mexico at the Miss Grand International 2023 competition held in Vietnam.
+She represented Mexico at the Miss Grand International 2023 competition held in Vietnam.

 Miss Grand International 2023

 As the winner of Miss Grand Mexico, Beltrán represented Mexico at the Miss Grand International 2023 competition held in Phú Thọ Indoor Stadium, Ho Chi Minh City, Vietnam on 25 October.
 She did not place in the top 20.

 Miss Universe Mexico 2024

 Beltrán, representing Sinaloa, competed alongside 33 contestants at the first edition of Miss Universe Mexico.
 The final night was held on September 7, 2024 at the Convention Centre in Cancun, Mexico.
 Beltrán was crowned Miss Universe Mexico 2024 by Miss Universe 2023, Sheynnis Palacios.
 With this victory, she became Mexico's representative at Miss Universe 2024 in Mexico City.